GitHub

 Events

-On an entity's Events page, you can find all of the commits and releases associated with that entity.
+You can also click Events in the entity's sidebar to see all commits and releases associated with that entity.
 Each is hyperlinked to the commit or release page in GitHub and includes a timestamp.

 Repository